lvh/lvh.github.io/posts/introducing-teleport.md

 I'm happy to introduce [Teleport][teleport], a new open source platform for managing SSH infrastructure.
 Teleport is built by [Gravitational][grav], a Y Combinator company that ships SaaS on any platform.
-While I'm not a part of Gravitational, I have been consulting for the Teleport project.
+While I'm not a part of Gravitational, I have been advising them on the Teleport project.

 The authentication story at most teams just isn't very good.
 Some teams rely on passing passwords around haphazardly, while others rely on copying